How To Develop a Project Scope Statement in 8 Steps

 Whether a company builds bridges, software, or cell phones, the work that goes into these finished products is managed as a series of projects that have specific objectives, timelines, and budgets.

 A project management plan is critical to ensuring that teams complete their work on time and as expected.
-But before project managers can develop an in-depth plan and a project team can execute on that plan, everyone needs to know what work needs to be done and why it is important.
+But before project managers can develop an in-depth plan and a project team can execute that plan, everyone needs to know what work should be done and why it is important.

 That’s where the project scope statement comes into play.
 A project scope statement provides a detailed description of the work that must be done to deliver the output of a project on time and within the allotted budget.
 The document also places the objectives of the project and its output—which could be a product that a company is releasing to the marketplace or analysis that leadership will use to make an informed business decision—within the larger context of the organization’s goals and objectives.

-“Developing a project scope statement is so important for the rest of the project plan,” says Jacques Alexis, assistant professor in the project management graduate program at Northeastern University’s College of Professional Studies.
+“Developing a project scope statement is so important for the rest of the project plan,” says Jacques Alexis, associate teaching professor professor in the project management graduate program at Northeastern University’s College of Professional Studies.
 “You need to understand the structure in which the project will be carried out and consider internal and external factors.”

 Learn what you need to know, from in-demand skills to the industry’s growing job opportunities.